meza/trance-stack/README.md

 npm run dev
 ```

-Please make sure that you go through the initialisation steps of the create-remix script.
+Please make sure that you go through the initialization steps of the create-remix script.

 If for whatever reason it didn't run, execute the following commands: